 Questions to Ask

-Despite your best efforts to manage potential conflict, you might still face the threat of a backlash from some retailers.
+Despite your best efforts to manage potential channel conflict, you might still face the threat of a backlash from some retailers.
 Here are some key questions to ask yourself if this threat looks like it might become a reality:

 - Are you acting in the best interests of your company’s future by avoiding or delaying eCommerce?
 Does the retailer really care about your best interests?